jfjlaros/simpleRPC/docs/protocol.rst

 of line signature (``0x0d0a``).
 The list is terminated by an additional end of line signature.

-Each method description consists of a function signature enclosed in brackets, followed by a documentation string.
+Each method description consists of a C-style function signature enclosed in brackets followed by a documentation string.
 The format of the documentation string is described in the :doc:`usage_device` section.

 Remote procedure call
 ---------------------

-A remote procedure call is initiated by the host by writing one byte to the serial device.
-The value of this byte maps to one of the exported methods (i.e., 0 maps to the first method, 1 to the second, etc.).
+A remote procedure call is initiated by the host by writing one byte to the serial device of which the value maps to one of the exported methods (i.e., 0 maps to the first method, 1 to the second, etc.).
 If this method takes any parameters, their values are written to the serial device.
 After the parameter values have been received, the device executes the method and writes the return value of the method (if any) back to the serial device.

 All types are native C types (``int``, ``float``, ``double``, etc.).
 All values are little-endian.
 The sizes of the different types can be found in the